biozork/redirect-analyzer/readme.md

 ## Call the API
-Running localhost - First start the server: `npm app`

-Then you can do POST requests to the API via `localhost:5000/api`
+Running localhost - First start the server: `npm app` Then you can do POST requests to the API via `localhost:5000/api`

+Running heroku - if you clicked the onebutton-install above, it should be running automtically.
+Remember to add the `/api` to the heroku url you get after the install.

+With the API running, you can [test it with Postman](https://www.postman.com/)

+## Max amount of jumps / Redirect loops
+At this moment maximum amount of jumps are hardcoded to `5`.

+This effectively kills redirect loops, and keeps the API relatively fast when hitting heavy chained redirects.
+If your chained redirect have more than 5 jumps consider increasing the `maxJumps` variable in `routes/api.js`

 ## Request format
 API only accepts POST requests in JSON with the following paramters